 "What did he say?"

 "Wanted to check up on his son.
 Ask about the impending apocalypse.
 The usual."
 Crowley adjusts his hat.
-"Think he likes my outfit."
+"He called my outfit 'delightfully interesting.'"

 "Anyway—" Crowley starts.